-A mining pool is a group of users who have decided to join forces to try and validate bitcoin transactions (create a new block).
+A bitcoin mining pool is a group of users who have decided to join forces to validate Bitcoin transactions (create a new block).
 Users who join mining pools contribute their own CPUs, GPUs, or ASICs to a network and when rewards are paid out, they all get a share.

-If you are going solo, this software will try to verify transactions with just the processing power of whatever hardware (CPU, GPU, or ASIC) that you’ve got, though many folks agree that the computations have gotten so complex, it’s less likely that a solo miner will create a new block on their own.
+If you’re going solo, mining software will try to verify transactions with just the processing power of whatever hardware (CPU, GPU, or ASIC) that you’ve got.
+That said, many people agree that the computations have gotten so complex, it’s less likely that a solo miner will create a new block on their own.
 If you’re joining a pool, the mining software will help you connect to your pool.

-Once miners have their wallets and software situation sorted, a good next step would likely be finding a mining pool they like and joining it.
 Many mining pools these days are located in China because of the cheaper electricity.
 Some of these pools are actually companies, including F2Pool, AntPool, BTCC, and BW.
-While these are some of the biggest pools, there are pools based in the US and Europe as well.
+While these are some of the biggest pools, there are pools based in the U.S. and Europe as well.

 Since this is Bitcoin, there’s probably another innovation around the corner.